Eternity Road (novel)

 Eternity Road, published in 1998, is a science fiction novel written by Jack McDevitt.

 Plot introduction

 1,700 years after a deadly plague has wiped out the great civilizations of man, the survivors' descendants have built up a new, comparably primitive society.
-A group of explorers sets out on an expedition to find a legendary haven of knowledge and ancient wisdom, and in the process learn more about the people they only remember as "the Roadmakers".
+A group of explorers sets out on an expedition to find a legendary haven of knowledge and ancient wisdom, and in the process learns more about the people they only remember as "the Roadmakers".